Little Scarlet (Crocothemis sanguinolenta)

 Length up to 38mm; Wingspan reaches 63mm.

-Males are best identified by their stout, pointed abdomens with feint black lateral spots and pale red pterostigmas.
-The intensity of the red colouration is variable and ranges from washed out pink-red to shiny, vivid red.
+Male Little Scarlets are best identified by their overall red to pinkish colouration, stout, pointed abdomens with feint black lateral spots, and pale red pterostigmas.
+The intensity of the red colouration is variable and ranges from washed-out pink-red to shiny, vivid red.
+Non-breeding males that spend periods away from water become less brightly coloured in washed-out red to pink.

 Mkuze River, KwaZulu-Natal